equivalent/equivalent.github.io/_posts/article/2018-06-14-rails-api-authentication-with-spa-csrf-tokens.md

 ---

-Topic of SPA (Single Page Applications like React) and Ruby on Rails as a API only is around for a while.
+Topic of SPA (Single Page Applications like React) and Ruby on Rails as an API only is around for a while.
 This Frontend & Backend split inspired lot of other technology approaches like JWT (JSON Web Tokens)